-All students who have paid the general student fee are considered members of the ASB.
-The purpose of ASB is to provide a student government that will develop unity and mutual understanding among campus organizations, promote and uphold Christian principles, and foster vital cooperative student-faculty relations in every area of campus life.
+All students who have paid the general student fee are considered members of the Associated Student Body (ASB).
+The purpose of ASB is to provide a student government that develops unity and mutual understanding among campus organizations, promotes and upholds Christian principles, and fosters vital cooperative student-faculty relations in every area of campus life.
 ASB officers are elected each spring and include president, vice president, treasurer, communications coordinator, student ministries coordinator, student activities coordinator, intramural coordinator, and fellowship/club coordinator.